MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/software-defined-networking.md

 ---
 # SDN in Windows Server overview

->Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016
+>Applies to: Windows Server 2019, Windows Server 2016

 Software Defined Networking (SDN) provides a method to centrally configure and manage physical and virtual network devices such as routers, switches, and gateways in your datacenter.
 You can use your existing SDN-compatible devices to achieve deeper integration between the virtual network and the physical network.
 Virtual network elements such as Hyper-V Virtual Switch, Hyper-V Network Virtualization, and RAS Gateway are designed to be integral elements of your SDN infrastructure.